Inclusive Recreation Programs

 The program will be fully subsidized by the SCDSB and facilitated by LEARNstyle Coding and Robotics Trainers and SCDSB staff.

-The Escape Room Social Skills program is a six-week, virtual escape room designed to improve the conversational skills and problem-solving skills of children with a developmental profile consistent with ASD by focusing on teamwork.
+The Journey to Success Social Skills program is a six-week virtual interactive program designed to improve the conversational and problem-solving skills of children with a developmental profile consistent with autism spectrum disorder (ASD) by focusing on teamwork.
+This series aims to target various life skills while providing a fun and interactive experience.

 Workshop goals